Thinset: History

 The development of thinset revolutionized tile installation.
 It allowed for a much thinner layer of mortar, which not only reduced material costs and labor but also allowed for more precise and flatter tile installations.
 The adhesive properties of thinset are enhanced by adding polymers to the mixture, which also increases its flexibility and strength.
 This advancement made it possible to install tile over a variety of surfaces, including concrete, plywood, and backer board, as well as in areas with more environmental exposure, like bathrooms and kitchens.

-Over the years, thinset has continued to evolve with the addition of various polymers to improve its performance.
-These improvements have made thinset an indispensable tool in tile installation, offering a reliable, durable, and versatile method for securing tiles in a wide array of settings.